magomimmo/modern-cljs/doc/tutorial-15.md

 ### Break the test

-To see how `clojure.test` reports failures, let's know try to modify an assertion to produce a failure.
+To see how `clojure.test` reports failures, let's now try to modify an assertion to produce a failure.

 ```clj